Wongks81/IT-Inventory/README.md

 Fix
 a.
 Added a "Back" button to add item to route back to list page
     a1.
 Set the buttons in item.css to 100px width
+    a2.
+Changed the additem form from ngModel to ngSubmit with the form control to get the values.
+        - ngModel with FormControl will be deprecated soon.